ifsheldon/ideas_reifying/content/blog/model-swarm-ssft/index.en.md

 +++
-title = "Self-supervised Finetune Model Swarm to AGI" description = "Self-supervised Finetuning and Model Swarm will unlock the next-gen of AI training" draft = false
+title = "Self-supervised Evolution: From Model Swarm to AGI" description = "Self-supervised Finetuning, Model Swarm and Dynamic Utility Function will unlock the next-gen of AI training" draft = false

 weight = 9